-In an effort to help our patients understand Mohs Microscopic Surgery, we’ve answered some of the frequently asked questions by patients undergoing Mohs surgery.
+In an effort to help our patients understand Mohs Micrographic Surgery, we’ve answered some of the frequently asked questions by patients undergoing Mohs surgery.
 If you have been scheduled for Mohs surgery, we encourage you to take time and read this material.

 Hopefully it will answer your questions and make your surgery day easier.

 Mohs micrographic surgery is a specialized, highly effective technique for the removal of skin cancer.
 The physician serves as surgeon, pathologist, and reconstructive surgeon.
 It relies on the precision and accuracy of a microscope to trace and ensure complete removal of skin cancer.
 The procedure was developed in the 1930’s by Dr. Frederic Mohs.
 The procedure has been modified and refined over the years.
 Mohs surgery differs from other skin cancer treatments in that it permits the immediate and complete microscopic examination of the removed cancerous tissue, so that all “roots” and extensions of the cancer can be eliminated.

 What are the advantages of Mohs surgery?

 There are two primary advantages.
 First, by using microscopic examination of the tissue as a guide, the Mohs surgeon is better able to remove all of the skin cancer.
 Secondly, by carefully mapping out the tumor, the surgeon removes cancerous tissue and leaves as much normal skin as possible.